 Advanced manufacturing in the UK can point to many recent successes, not least in the aerospace and automotive sectors.
 The UK’s strong research base and stable business environment provide the backdrop for manufacturing to compete on the global stage.
 However, for individual manufacturers, competitiveness is more likely to be connected to their local operating environment and the challenges this brings.

 Above all, the challenge for manufacturers is to turn customer demand into customer satisfaction regardless of how they choose to compete.
-Measuring and improving a company’s competitive performance is at the core of the NMCL framework.
-Assessing their competitiveness allows a company to understand what is important to them and what they should focus on at each point of their growth journey.
+Measuring and improving a company’s competitive performance was at the core of the NMCL framework.
+Assessing their competitiveness allowing a company to understand what is important to them and what they should focus on at each point of their growth journey.
 Understanding their performance and capability enables manufacturers of all shapes and sizes to grow in an appropriate way.

 What’s Unique About NMCL?

-Why Current Assessments are Inadequate?
+Why were Current Assessments Inadequate?

 The NMCL Process